-Most of the projects we’ve worked on have something to do with improving the way people work together.
+Most of the projects we’ve worked on have something to do with improving the way people work together, especially in the midst of a major change.
 Here are the kinds of projects on which could lend a hand.

 When the existing structure no longer serves your needs, it might be time to develop a new structure that better matches the current conditions.
 Creating a new org chart is easy.
 Realigning the roles and responsibilities is the hard part and requires concentrated effort.